Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Own your story

-When you write your CV or resume, tell your story in your way.
+When you write your CV or resume, tell your story in your own way.
 Be brief and precise.
 It will help add value to your resume.

 To succeed, you need to tell a unique story that grabs the attention of recruiters.